What is Zoology/Integrative Biology?

-Zoology is a branch of natural science that deals with integrative study of animal biology.
+Zoology is a branch of natural science that deals with the integrative study of animal biology.
 It is concerned with every level of biological organization from gene to ecosystem, and with structure, physiology, behavior, genetics, development, distribution, and evolution of animals.
-In a broad sense, zoology may also focus on interrelationships between humans and other animals.
-The department’s courses span the entire range of modern biological disciplines concerned with animal diversity.
-There is ample opportunity for students to obtain a broad biological education while also concentrating on aspects of particular zoological interest.
-Many of our courses integrate laboratory components that provide hands-on experience.

-As a prospective science major, we strongly recommend that you develop a strong background in mathematics and writing in high school.
-Majors are expected to acquire a broad background in the sciences fundamental to the understanding of modern zoology or integrative biology.
-General chemistry and mathematics are normally taken in the freshman year and physics in the junior year.
-The biological science sequence should be started as soon as possible since these courses are prerequisites to further study in zoology.
+As a prospective major, we strongly recommend that you develop a strong background in mathematics and writing in high school.
+Our majors are expected to acquire a broad background in the sciences fundamental to the understanding of modern zoology or integrative biology.
+If you have questions about the relevance of AP, IB, or transfer courses, please contact an Integrative Biology advisor.

-We hope that exploring this website will give you a sense of all that the department has to offer students.
-If you have further questions, please call the Department of Integrative Biology Office at (517) 355-4640 or send an email to firstname.lastname@example.org, or schedule a campus visit.
+We hope that exploring this website will give you a sense of all that we have to offer students.
+If you have further questions, please call the Department of Integrative Biology Office at (517) 355-4640, send an email to firstname.lastname@example.org, or schedule a campus visit.